Calabi-Yau Varieties with Fibre Structures: Abstract

 \section{Abstract}

-Motivated by the Strominger-Yau-Zaslow conjecture, we study fibre spaces whose total space has trivial canonical bundle.
-Especially, we are interest in Calabi-Yau varieties with fibre structures.
-In this paper, we only consider semi-stable families.
-We use Hodge theory and the generalized Donaldson-Simpson-Uhlenbeck-Yau correspondence to study the parabolic structure of higher direct images over higher dimensional quasi-projective base, and obtain some results on parabolic-semi-positivity.
-We then apply these results to study nonisotrivial Calabi-Yau varieties fibred by Abelian varieties (or fibred by hyperk\"ahler varieties), we obtain that the base manifold for such a family is rationally connected and the dimension of a general fibre depends only on the base manifold.
+Motivated by the Strominger-Yau-Zaslow conjecture, we study Calabi-Yau varieties with semi-stable fibre structures.
+We use Hodge theory to study the higher direct images of wedge products of relative cotangent sheaves of certain semi-stable families over higher dimensional quasi-projective bases, and obtain some results on positivity.
+We then apply these results to study nonisotrivial Calabi-Yau varieties fibred by semi-stable Abelian varieties (or hyperk\"ahler varieties).